liam-prevelige/multirobot-sequential-task-allocation/README.md

 # Auction-based task allocation

 ROS package for robots to coordinate to cover specific locations in a common reference frame.
-To simplify the problem, you can assume that only one robot is the auctioneer and that robots bid on a single location independently.
+Assumes that only one robot is the auctioneer and that robots bid on a single location independently.
 The auctioneer then assigns a task to robots following the sequential auction mechanism, until each task is allocated to a robot.
 The test is done in an empty world with 3 robots and the locations are randomly generated over a space of 10m x 10m

 ## Requirements
 - ROS -- tested on Melodic, but other versions may work.